sharabanu/Course3Project/README.md

 ##4)Appropriately labels the data set with descriptive variable names.

--Look at variable names
+--Look at variable names
 names(extractedData)

--Acc can be replaced with Accelerometer
+--Acc can be replaced with Accelerometer
--Gyro can be replaced with Gyroscope
+--Gyro can be replaced with Gyroscope
--BodyBody can be replaced with Body
+--BodyBody can be replaced with Body
--Mag can be replaced with Magnitude
+--Mag can be replaced with Magnitude
--Character 'f' can be replaced with Frequency -Character 't' can be replaced with Time
+--Character 'f' can be replaced with Frequency --Character 't' can be replaced with Time

 names(extractedData)<-gsub("Acc", "Accelerometer", names(extractedData))
 names(extractedData)<-gsub("Gyro", "Gyroscope", names(extractedData))